appsecnz/appsecnz.github.io/conference/speakers.md

 **Toni James** is a security consultant, software engineer, conference organiser, committee member, speaker, and diversity and inclusion advocate.

-She’s an avid snowboarder and mountain biker with her human and fur family in the Korowai mountains of New Zealand.
+She's an avid snowboarder and mountain biker with her human and fur family in the Korowai mountains of New Zealand.
 You can find her running the Christchurch Hacker Conference, attending ISIG and Canterbury Tech meetups, or chatting with the Hacker Book Club crew.
 Twitter: [@_tonijames](http://twitter.com/_tonijames)

 -----------